-Introduction: Halo ODST Armor: Torso - Part 2 of 5 of ODST Armor Build
+Introduction: Halo ODST Armor: Torso - Part of ODST Armor Build

 This is Part 2 of a 5 part series on building a Halo ODST Armor suit you can wear.

 I also published a Halo ODST Armor Build Table Of Contents to help unify all the parts.

 If you have not read Part 1 - ODST Helmet, then you need to read that one first.
 Much of this instructable builds upon what was learned in Part 1.

 There is also a small departure from the norm is this instructable since I decided to machine some of the parts on a mill.
 So some parts will be made of metal.
 WOOHOO!!

 The ODST Torso armor is actually 1 large piece and a bunch of small pieces attached to a tactical/plate carrier/molle vest or intricate weaving of nylon straps.

 The armor pieces that need to be made are:

 ** Credit for the 3D model goes to SkullCandy Girl (SKG) and Nightshade.
 Pepakura unfold credit goes to Belakor and Harding29 **

 Step 1: The Software and the 3D Files